 Public Programs are held each afternoon, and several times daily during the summer.
 These are included with your admission and available to guests of all ages and ability levels.
-You can visit the Programs & Events page of our website for specific details regarding the weekly activities for each program, or you can contact a Visitor’s Service Coordinator, for more information.
+You can visit the Programs or Special Events pages of our website for specific details regarding the weekly activities for each program, or you can contact Madden Purcell for more information.
 We invite all guests to participate in these programs and are happy to make accommodations when possible.

 All Access Nights are times when the Discovery Center is open for special needs families only.
 You’ll be able to explore our exhibits and meet other families.
 More info»

 Field Studies are our guided programs for school groups.
 We cover a variety of topics through hands-on exploration all year long.
 Please let us know in advance if you have children with any special needs so we can make any necessary modifications to our topics and schedules for the day.
-For information regarding field studies or to discuss options for accommodations, please contact our Assistant Director of Education, Katie Woodward.
+For information regarding field studies or to discuss options for accommodations, please contact our Scheduling Coordinator.

 Cultural Competency Learning Institute Participant

-Discovery Center is proud to be certified by Inclusion Network of Nashville.
+Discovery Center is proud to be certified by the All Access Inclusion Network.
 Staff members are trained by the Vanderbilt Kennedy Center which promotes acceptance and inclusion of individuals with autism spectrum disorders (ASD) and other intellectual and developmental disabilities (IDD) and their families by building connections throughout a community network of arts, education, athletic, and entertainment organizations.
+More info»

 Opportunities for Adults with Special Needs